bacadra/pulsar-tasklist-tools/README.md

 ![status-bar](https://github.com/bacadra/atom-tasklist-tools/blob/master/assets/status-bar.png?raw=true)

 Status-bar has counter of each task type.
-Click on it to move to next type task.
+Click on it to move cursor to next one.

 # Contributing [🍺](https://www.buymeacoffee.com/asiloisad)